Professional Mosquito Trapping: Basics, Benefits & More

 How VDCI Utilizes ULV Spraying

-When used as part of a comprehensive Integrated Mosquito Management program, ULV spraying is a necessary and highly effective solution for reestablishing populations to more manageable levels.
+When used as part of a comprehensive Integrated Mosquito Management program, ULV spraying, an industrial mosquito spray solution, is a necessary and highly effective method for reestablishing mosquito populations to more manageable levels.
 These tools and solutions can provide more long-lasting protection and reduce the risk of insecticide resistance.
 VDCI is committed to choosing strategies that support our goal to protect people, preserve the environment, and maximize the impact of our essential adulticide products.

 Contact Our Experts